 For more information please contact the St Catherine's Trust.

 Confirmations take place in the Traditional Rite this year on Saturday, 15 November 2014 at St James's Spanish Place, London W1U 3QY, at 11.30am.
-PLEASE NOTE, THIS IS A PROVISIONAL DATE, TO BE CONFIRMED.
+This date has now been confirmed.

 The Sacrament will be conferred by Rt Rev John Arnold, auxiliary bishop in Westminster.
 If you would like more information about Confirmations in the Extraordinary Form, or would like your child, or yourself, confirmed in 2013, please contact the LMS Office on 020 7404 7284 or email us.

 To register your child or yourself for 2014's Confirmations, please read the Explanatory Notes and then complete the appropriate registration form below: